BoraPolat/Archive-Management-System/README.md

 ---
 <a id="license"></a>
 ## 📝 License
 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2026 Bora Polat
+Email: borapolade@outlook.com

+You are free to use, modify, develop, and distribute this software, provided that the original author name and license notice are included.

 ---